 Tues Dec.
 12, 1:00 pm.
 Email to me a link to your blog site if it is different from your portfolio site.
 If you don’t post your essay to your blog site, email me the essay.
 I would also welcome hard copy of the essay in my box but it is not necessary.

 45% of your final mark (overall portfolio additional 5%) encompassing 4 components of the project:

 - oral presentation (10%)

 - technical geospatial data visualization (60%)

-- blog site (10%: includes executive summary, presentation of project visuals/interactive maps, home page of yourself, any reflective learning statements)
+- blog site for final project (5%: includes executive summary, presentation of project visuals/interactive maps)

 - Theoretical essay (25%)